IBM/ansible-scale-demo/README.md

    $ ansible-playbook -i config gpfsperf.yml
    ```

-   The playbook will run for approximately 20 Minutes.
+   The playbook will run for approximately 1 hour.

    While the playbook is running, switch back to your web browser and navigate to Monitoring → Statistics.
 Click on 'Customize chart' (three dots in the top right corner) and select the following performance metrics: